 Stefan Gannon heads the Resolution Office established on 1 April 2017.
 Before taking up the current position, Mr Gannon had been General Counsel of the HKMA since its establishment in 1993.
 A barrister, Mr Gannon was the Legal Adviser to the Monetary Affairs Branch of the Hong Kong Government from 1987 to 1993.

 Francis Chu is responsible for the investment management of the Exchange Fund.
 Mr Chu joined the HKMA in 1995 as a Senior Manager in the Monetary Operations Division.
 He was promoted to Head (Monetary Operations) in 1996.
 From 2002 to 2004 he was the HKMA's Chief Representative in New York.
 Since returning to Hong Kong in 2004 he served again as Head (Monetary Operations) before his promotion to the current position.
 Before joining the HKMA, Mr Chu worked for more than 15 years in senior management and treasury positions in the banking sector in Hong Kong.

 Karen Kemp has been employed by the HKMA since 1995.
 She was a Deputy General Counsel in the Office of the General Counsel before her appointment as Executive Director (Banking Policy) in February 2008, and was appointed to her current position on 1 April 2017.
 Ms Kemp also served as Deputy Chief Executive Officer of Exchange Fund Investment Limited from 1999 to 2003.
 Ms Kemp is a solicitor qualified to practise in Hong Kong and in England & Wales.
 Prior to joining the HKMA, Ms Kemp was employed by Lovells (a firm of solicitors) in London and Hong Kong.

-Carmen Chu is responsible for the supervision and development of business conduct of authorized institutions, licensing matters, financial consumer education, and oversight of financial market infrastructures.
+Carmen Chu is responsible for the supervision and development of business conduct of authorized institutions, licensing matters, and oversight of financial market infrastructures.
 She joined the HKMA in 1994 as a Manager Trainee, and has taken up different responsibilities in the HKMA, including research and monetary operations.
 She was seconded to the World Bank Office in Beijing from 1998 to 1999.
 Since then she has mainly been involved in international and regional financial cooperation initiatives as well as renminbi business development in Hong Kong.
-She was appointed as Executive Director (External) in April 2010 and took up her current position in September 2014.
+She was appointed Executive Director (External) in April 2010 and took up her current position in September 2014.